Allison Bent, Editor-in-Chief

 Ghosh is an earthquake seismologist and an associate professor at the University of California, Riverside.
 He received his Ph.D. in geophysics from the University of Washington, Seattle in 2011.
 He is interested in understanding the physics of earthquake slip and rupture dynamics by studying a wide spectrum of earthquake signals, including signals associated with slow earthquakes.
 He specialized in seismic array techniques and its applications in imaging earthquakes — big and small, slow and fast.
 Ghosh is also interested in aftershock studies, and how fault structure influences earthquake rupture.
 He joined the SRL editorial board in 2018.

 Ebel is a professor of geophysics at Boston College and a senior research scientist at the Weston Observatory.
 He received his undergraduate degree in physics from Harvard University and his Ph.D. in geophysics from the California Institute of Technology.
 He has been on the faculty at Boston College and affiliated with Weston Observatory since 1981.
+He is a former editor-in-chief of SRL.
 His research focus has been on the seismicity and seismotectonics of central and eastern North America, with an emphasis on the seismicity of the northeastern U.S. His research also has concentrated on seismic hazard analyses, earthquake statistics, earthquake source studies and earthquake forecasting and prediction, both in the U.S. and globally.